 We expect the project to take about 3 – 6 months, depending on any curve balls we learn about along the way.
 The build itself should only take a few months, but the collection of good data might take longer, so we’re in no rush.
 Instead, we’re here for the learnings.

-We’re aiming for ‘first-light’ (when our telescopes see data) after this weekend, around 14th March 2020, and have set out three months (until Mid-June) to be able to get good data (which means it’s not just noise but science data)
+We’re aiming for ‘first-light’ (when our telescopes see data) after this weekend, around 14th March 2020, and have set out three months (until the end of June) to be able to get good data (which means it’s not just noise but science data).

 What do we want to get out of this experience?